/

 Definition of Multi-Tenant CRM

-Multi-tenant CRM, as its name implies, is a set of pooled computing resources that is shared among many different organizations (tenants).
-Multi-tenant CRM goes well beyond a group of companies sharing the same data center.
+Multi-tenant CRM, as its name implies, is a pooled computing resource shared among many different organizations (tenants).
+Multi-tenant CRM goes beyond a group of companies sharing the same data center.
 A large number of customers actually share the same database.
 Here’s a technical explanation of multi-tenant CRM (PDF).

-There are a number of benefits to multi-tenant CRM.
-From a CRM end-user’s perspective, these differences aren’t necessarily evident in day to day usage of the application, but they can come into play in other ways, such as cost, performance and reliability.
+There are several benefits to multi-tenant CRM.
+From a CRM end-user’s perspective, these differences aren’t necessarily evident in day-to-day usage of the application, but they can come into play in other ways, such as cost, performance, and reliability.

-Hardware and Power Economy – A major benefit to multi-tenant CRM is on the cost side.
+Hardware and Power Economy – A significant benefit to multi-tenant CRM is on the cost side.
 With resource pooling, there are considerable savings in hardware and power.
-With single tenancy, a separate physical or virtual machine needs to be “spun up” for each customer.
-As salesforce.com was approaching the 100,000 customer mark, it boasted that it was serving its entire customer base on only 3,000 servers.
+With single tenancy, a separate physical or virtual machine must be “spun up” for each customer.
+As Salesforce approached the 100,000 customer mark, it boasted that it served its entire customer base on only 3,000 servers.

 Effort to Upgrade – If there are a thousand customers on a thousand separate CRM instances and all of the instances need to be upgraded, that’s a thousand upgrades.
-If there are a thousand customers on a single, multi-tenant CRM instance, that’s one upgrade.
-Multi-tenancy has forced upgrades to be seamless, as upgrades can’t require any level of per customer intervention when thousands of customers are upgraded simultaneously.
+If a thousand customers are on a single, multi-tenant CRM instance, that’s one upgrade.
+Multi-tenancy has made upgrades seamless, as upgrades can’t require any level of per-customer intervention when thousands of customers are upgraded simultaneously.

 Degrees of Multi-Tenancy

-Even multi-tenancy has limits to scalability.
-Salesforce.com has its multi-tenant architecture segmented into almost 200 instances and periodically needs to create new instances as current ones reach capacity.
+Even multi-tenancy has scalability limits.
+Salesforce’s multi-tenant architecture is segmented into almost 200 instances and periodically needs to create new instances as current ones reach capacity.

 On the other hand, Google has an apparent single instance for all Google Apps users.
-When there’s a new update, all customers get the update at the same time.
+When there’s a new update, all customers get the update simultaneously.

 Limitations to Multi-Tenancy